Annual Application Deadline: October 1

 Your INVEST/CTN mentor must be a NIDA-funded researcher in the United States and must be affiliated with one of the CTN Regional Research and Training Centers.
 The mentor’s NIDA-funded grant must be active throughout the proposed fellowship period.

 First, write a brief summary of your goals for the fellowship.
 Outline your proposed research question, the scientific methods you will use to answer that question, and the data needed to complete your investigation.
 List the skills, techniques, or methods you wish to learn or improve during your fellowship.

-This exercise will help you identify the search terms you will use to identify potential mentors.
-Search the RePORTER database of research projects supported by the National Institutes of Health (NIH) at https://projectreporter.nih.gov/reporter.cfm, review peer-reviewed publications indexed by PubMed at https://www.ncbi.nlm.nih.gov/pubmed/, and review the NIDA-supported researchers affiliated with the CTN at https://www.drugabuse.gov/about-nida/organization/cctn/ctn.
-You may also consult the listing of previous INVEST/CTN fellows and mentors at https://www.drugabuse.gov/international/fellowships-postdoctoral-training.
+This exercise will help you identify the search terms you can use to identify potential mentors.
+Search the RePORTER database of research projects supported by the National Institutes of Health (NIH), review peer-reviewed publications indexed by PubMed, consult the Postdoctoral Drug Abuse Research Fellow and Mentor Chart, or contact the NIDA International Program at email@example.com.

 Before contacting a potential mentor, you should: